Sable/wu-wei-handbook/replicate-an-experiment.md

 ## Setup the platform information

-The platform contains information about both the hardware of the machine, the operating system, and various metrics about both that may serve in analysing results.
+The platform contains information about both the hardware of the machine, the operating system, and various metrics about both that may serve in analyzing results.
 You can setup your platform with this command:

     wu platform